 The quality of your samples will affect the validity of your research.
 It also affects the potential monetary value of your samples.
 If you follow ISBER best-practice: Recommendations for Repositories, quality control around how you store your samples is important to you.

 Sample inventory management systems that allow you to set and monitor temperature thresholds for each storage repository give you additional quality control measures.
-Plus, sample inventory management software, like Achiever Medical, uses automated email alerts to notify the relevant personnel if the imported storage temperature data is outside the threshold limits.
+Plus, LIMS software, like Achiever Medical, use automated email alerts to notify the relevant personnel if the imported storage temperature data is outside the threshold limits.

 Advanced sample inventory management software also allows you to carry out your own internal, random audits.
 You can use this functionality to check your samples are where they should be.
 Plus, you can record any issues as well as any corrective and preventative actions.

-A final note on sample validity covers how long your samples have been sitting in storage.
-Sample inventory management systems that audit when you check samples in – and out – of storage give you a clear indication of storage duration.
+Finally, when assessing a sample’s viability knowing how long it’s been sat in storage can have a significant impact.
+LIMS that audit when you check samples in and out of storage give you a clear indication of storage duration.
 Plus, some systems can increment the sample thaw count for your frozen biospecimens.
-All of this gives you more insight into the potential viability of your samples.
+Giving you greater insight into the potential viability of your samples.

-Sample inventory management systems give you much more than where you are currently storing your sample.
+A LIMS can tell you much more about your samples that where you are currently storing it.
 They offer you valuable insight into:

 Giving you a nice view of your sample inventory is just the beginning!